Slack vs Microsoft Teams in 2026: An Honest Comparison

 | Entry paid | Pro: $8.75/user/mo ($7.25 annual) | Essentials: $4.80/user/mo ($4 annual) |

-Big pricing shift in June 2025: Slack killed the standalone AI add-on ($10/user/mo) and bundled AI features into every paid plan.
-Business+ went from $12.50 to $15/user/mo annual to absorb this.
-The net effect: Slack AI is now "free" with your plan, while Copilot costs $30/user/mo on top of your Teams license.
+The big pricing shift happened mid-2025: Slack killed the standalone AI add-on ($10/user/mo) and folded AI features into every paid plan.
+Pro stayed at $7.25/user/mo annual.
+Business+ stayed at $12.50/user/mo annual.
+The net effect: Slack AI is now included at no extra cost, while Microsoft Copilot Business adds $18-21/user/mo on top of your Teams license (Enterprise Copilot is $30/user/mo).

 Messaging and channels